Ghadr-110

-The Ghadr-110 or Qadr-110, (Persian: قدر-110, meaning "intensity") is a medium-range ballistic missile designed and developed by Iran.
+The Ghadr-110 or Qadr-110, (Persian: قدر-110, meaning "intensity") is a medium-range ballistic missile designed and developed by Iran as part of its missile program.
 The missile has a range of 1,800 km to 2,000 km.
 The Iranian Armed Forces first displayed the missile to the public at an annual military parade to mark the Iran–Iraq War.

 The Ghadr-110 is an improved version of the Shahab-3A, also known as the Ghadr-101.
 It is believed to have a liquid-fuel first stage and a solid-fuel second stage, which allows it to have a range of 1,500 km.
 It is suggested that the Ghadr-101 and Ghadr-110 will provide Iran ASAT and IRBM capability.

 The Qadr missile was unveiled for the first time in an annual parade on the occasion of the anniversary of the start of the Iran-Iraq war.
 This missile is produced in three types: "Qadr S" with a range of 1,350 km, "Qadr H" with a range of 1,650 km and "Qadr F" with a range of 1,950 km.
 The Qadr-110 series of missiles carry a warhead weighing from 650 kg to 1000 kg which the Qadr F carries.
 It also has a length of 15.5 to 16.58 meters with an overall weight of 15 to 17.48 tons, where the base model is two tons heavier compared to the Shahab-3.

 The Ghadr-110 has a higher maneuverability and a shorter set-up time than the Shahab-3; its set-up time is 30 minutes while the older Shahab-3 has a set-up time of several hours.
 The missile has been manufactured entirely in Iran at the top-secret Hemmat Missile Industries Complex.